rakudo/rakudo/README.md

 For a high-level overview of implemented and missing features, please visit <http://perl6.org/compilers/features>.

-## Building Rakudo
+## Building and Installing Rakudo

+See the INSTALL.txt file for detailed prerequisites and build and installation instructions.

+The general process for building is running `perl Configure.pl` with the desired configuration options (common options listed below), and then running `make` or `make install`.
+Optionally, you may run `make spectest` to test your build on [Roast](http://github.com/perl6/roast), the Official Perl 6 test suite.

+Installation of Rakudo simply requires building and running `make install`.
+Note that this step is necessary for running Rakudo from outside the build directory.
+But don't worry, it installs locally by default, so you don't need any administrator privileges for carrying out this step.

 ### Building Rakudo on Parrot

-See the INSTALL.txt file for detailed prerequisites and build and installation instructions.
-The short version is

     $ # recommended: install libicu-dev and libreadline-dev packages
     $ perl Configure.pl --gen-parrot --backends=parrot
     $ make
     $ make spectest # optional
     $ make install # IMPORTANT, installs to install/bin/perl6

-Note that the `make install` step is necessary for running Rakudo from outside the build directory.
-But don't worry, it installs locally by default, so you don't need any administrator privileges for carrying out this step.

 ### Building Rakudo on JVM